matrix-org/thirdroom/docs/gltf/MX_static/README.md

 ## Overview

-This extension allows for specifying whether a node should be used as a potential spawn point for avatars.
+This extension allows for specifying whether a node's transform should be marked static.

 ## glTF Schema Updates